2021 Graduate Thesis Presentations

 IMPACT Performance Festival

-IMPACT Performance Festival is a two-day event coordinated by a team of SAIC Performance alumni with the support of faculty and the Department of Exhibitions and Exhibition Studies.
+The IMPACT Performance Festival is a thesis event designed to support graduating students creating live-art and performance.
+The festival is co-coordinated by the Performance Department and the Department of Exhibitions and Exhibition Studies.

 Questions?
 Contact Lauren Steinberg: firstname.lastname@example.org